Shaleen Surtie-Richards: Early life and career

 Surtie-Richards was born in Upington, Cape Province, Union of South Africa, on 7 May 1955 and attended school both there and in Cape Town.
 Her father was a school principal, and her mother was a teacher.
 Despite growing up during the Apartheid era, she has stated that her background was not a disadvantaged one.
 As a child, when a local music school would not admit her because of her colour, her father bought her a piano and hired a teacher.
 She also took ballet and tennis classes.

 Qualifying as a kindergarten teacher, Surtie-Richards taught in Upington and Cape Town between 1974 and 1984.
-She took many roles in several amateur stage productions between 1974 and 1981 and was also active in productions of the South African Department of Education’s Theatre-in-Education from 1982 to 1984.
+She took many roles in several amateur stage productions between 1974 and 1981 and was also active in productions of the South African Department of Education's Theatre-in-Education from 1982 to 1984.
 She launched her professional acting career in 1984.

 Television career

 Surtie-Richards had a starring role in Egoli: Place of Gold.
 She appeared in most of the show's 18-year run as Ester (Nenna) Willemse.

 She also appeared in a number of other South African television programmes, including the soap opera's 7de Laan, Villa Rosa, and Generations.
 In 2000, she hosted her own talk show, Shaleen, on South Africa's M-Net channel.

-Surtie-Richards was also a judge on the reality competition television series Supersterre from 2006–2010.
+Surtie-Richards was also a judge on the reality competition television series Supersterre from 2006 to 2010.

 In 2013, she appeared as one of the "roasters" in The Comedy Central Roast of Steve Hofmeyr, the inaugural roast conducted by the Comedy Central South Africa channel, which was hosted by Trevor Noah.